 7) You Need To Be A Leader

-German Shepherds are generally dominant breeds that look to a strong pack leader (you) to teach them wrong from right, and pull them in line when they overstep the mark.
+German Shepherds are generally a dog breed that look to a strong pack leader (you) to teach them wrong from right, and pull them in line when they overstep the mark.

-They WILL challenge your command if you don’t establish yourself as the pack leader.
+They might challenge your command if you don’t establish yourself as the pack leader.

 If you are not someone who is comfortable being firm and commanding, a German Shepherd might not be your cup of tea.